 Oh, that’s such an interesting question!
 It’s really similar in a lot of ways.
 In both instances we started with the child.
 What is most important for kids to know and to be able to do?
 What academic and social skills do they need to be successful?
 What kind of experience will be the most engaging, the most fun, the most challenging?
 What’s different about Prisma is that charter schools are held accountable for standardized test scores, so a lot of what we designed there had to be focused on preparing students for testing.
 Since Prisma isn’t a school or a charter school, we’re freed from those constraints.
 We aren’t bound by a standard school day and schedule, so we can design a curriculum that allows kids the flexibility to create their own projects and go deeper into content that interests them, to work at their own pace and in their own way, and to have access to real-life learning content and experiences.

-You’ve had the chance to hire our first group of Learning coaches.
+In your previous role as Prisma's Head of School, you hired, trained, and managed our founding group of Learning Coaches.
 What can you tell us about them?
-What do you think makes an amazing Learning coach?
+What do you think makes an amazing Learning Coach?

 What was middle school like for you?